itwurl/BoneDoc/README.md

 # BoneDoc

 BoneDoc is a c++ command line tool for 3d shape analysis of human bones.
-Due to abstract concept in code it should makes it possible to try out ideas and build prototypes for anatomical studies of various kinds.
+Abstract concept in code faciliates protoyping for anatomical studies of various kinds.

 ## Prototypes: